Nguyen-HanhNong/League-Champion-Discord-Bot/README.md

 ## What is this application?

-This application is a discord bot that allows for randomization of items, roles and champions for League of Legends.
+This application is a discord bot that allows for the randomization of items, roles, and champions for League of Legends.

 The application integrates the Orianna API, to get information from the Riot Games Data Dragon database.